Open Science

 Developing norms (not new)

-• A major challenge to both reproducibility and robust science is how opaque other peoples’ data and analsyes are.
+• A major challenge to both reproducibility and robust science is how opaque data and analyses are.

 • Fix by having standards and developing methods for communicating details.